Last updated on November 12th, 2021 at 05:13 pm

 Why?
 I hear you ask!
 Because Venice High School is… Rydell High from Grease!
 And wouldn’t you know it, I was wearing my Grease t-shirt for the occasion.

 Drive to Malibu.
 We decided not to stop here, but if you have time… it looks gorgeous and I can see why so many celebrities call it home.

-First stop, Hearst Castle in San Simeon, a beautiful castle set up on a hill which has now become a historial park
+First stop, Hearst Castle in San Simeon, a beautiful castle set up on a hill that has now become a historical park

 Back in the car, continue along Big Sur stopping at some of the viewpoints on the way, spotting California Condors circling overhead, or seals casually basking in the sun on the beaches below.